-Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.
+the requirements of the Secur he undersigned thereunto duly egistrant has duly caused this report to be signed on its

 DATE: November 14, 2012 ALLIED MOTION TECHNOLOGIES INC.

 By: /s/ Richard D. Smith

 Richard D. Smith

 Executive Chairman of the Board and Chief Financial Officer

+20

+20